grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_book1.md

 ### General style stuff to address throughout:
 -------------------------------------------------
 :general:
-* [ ] After full draft revisions are complete: scan through with spell check on (maybe on different software like libreoffice writer or something?) and make sure all listed spelling errors are intentional.
+* [X] After full draft revisions are complete: scan through with spell check on; and make sure all listed spelling errors are intentional.
+* [ ] After test-reader full round of edits: do a full scan through a different spellchecker, like libreoffice
 * [ ] Possible book (though not series) title:
 	* The Salted wound
 		* (referring to the never-healing damage from the ramming at the beginning)